 Who Am I?

-I’m a second year medical student.
+I’m a third year medical student.
 Writing has always been an outlet for me to express my thoughts, opinions, and give advice to others.
-And I’m in medical school, so I will write about medical school.

 I want to give readers the advice I wish I could have given myself when I started.
 (And not some surface level Buzzfeed-quality articles about staying happy in medical school with cliche, generic advice like “make time for your hobbies”).
 I aim to give real, actionable advice, that you can incorporate into your daily routine.